 The LIN CRC Type parameter defines the type of checksum method used when working with a LIN bus.
 This option does not affect the ability of the interface to accept frames.
 If the checksum type is not correctly defined, then the receiving party will ignore the frameswhen passing through the interface.

 The LIN bus is connected by the LIN analyzer cable supplied with the option.

 Important!
 The connection to the LIN bus of the tested device or car requires a mandatory GND connection and a power supply of +12 V.

 If the connection and settings are done correctly and the LIN bus under study is active, i.e. data is exchanged between the Master and Slave nodes or queries are received from the Master node, then the LIN bus data is displayed in the reception window.

-A detailed description of the work with CARBUS Analyzer as a LIN bus analyzer can be found on a separate page – link.
+A detailed description of the work with CARBUS Analyzer as a LIN bus analyzer can be found on this page.